NSO-developer/nso-gitbook/development/concepts/packages.md

 A Network Element Driver component is used southbound of NSO to communicate with managed devices (described in [Network Element Drivers (NEDs](../development/developing-neds/)).
 The easiest NED to understand is the NETCONF NED which is built into NSO.

-There are 4 different types of NEDs:
+There are four different types of NEDs:

 * **NETCONF**: used for NETCONF-enabled devices such as Juniper routers, ConfD-powered devices, or any device that speaks proper NETCONF and also has YANG models.
 Plenty of packages in the NSO example collection have NETCONF NED components, for example `$NCS_DIR/examples.ncs/getting-started/developing-with-ncs/0-router-network/packages/router`.
 *   **SNMP**: Used for SNMP devices.